SteffanMoore/Drift-Chamber/README.md

 <img src="/readme_pics/Point_charge.png" />

 ### Simulation and animation
-When the "simulation.py" file is run, a random cosmic ray is generated and the initial ionisation calculated before putting it through the drift-diffusion for a set number of iterations.
-Once this has completed, the out put will be an animation of the simulation, which is also saved as a .gif file called "drift_diffusion.gif".
-An example of this is shown below.
+When the "simulation.py" file is run, a random cosmic ray is generated and the initial ionisation calculated before putting it through the drift-diffusion equation for a set number of iterations.
+Once this has completed, the output will be an animation of the simulation, which is also saved as a .gif file called "drift_diffusion.gif".
+An example of this is shown below:

 <img src="/readme_pics/drift_diffusion.gif" />